Bassist, record producer and songwriter, Colin Bass has worked in a wide range of musical fields with a diverse range of

 The third album in the series, So La Li by Sabah Habas Mustapha & the Jugala Allstars, won considerable international acclaim and was nominated for a BBC Radio 3 World Music Award in 2001, enabling the band to undertake two European tours, performing at many top international World Music Festivals.

 He has continued to work with Indonesian artists, producing two albums by the Sambasunda Orchestra and the Sambasunda Quintet.
 In 2010 he headlined the first Monju World Music Festival and in 2017 the Matasora World Music Festival in Bandung, West Java.

 As a record producer he has worked with a wide range of internationally acclaimed artists including: Maija Kauhanen (Finland), Alhousseini Anivolla (Niger), 9Bach (Wales), The Klezmatics (USA), Sambasunda (Indonesia), Etran Finatawa (Niger), Daniel Kahn & the Painted Bird (USA) and the Krar Collective (Ethiopia) amongst others.
 As a guest artist he has appeared on albums by a number of internationally acclaimed artists including top Malian singing star Oumou Sangare, playing bass guitar on all tracks of her 1993 "Ko Sira" album.
-Other artists he has worked with include Algerian pianist Maurice el Medioni, Zimbabwean mbira queen Stella Chiweshe, the late great English guitarist/songwriter Duncan Brown, Madagascan roots rockers Tarika, Senegambian kora masters Dembo Konte & Kausu Kouyate and Polish art-rock legend Josef Skrzek and master Indian slide guitarist Debashish Bhattacharya.
+Other artists he has worked with include Algerian pianist Maurice el Medioni, Zimbabwean mbira queen Stella Chiweshe, the late great English guitarist/songwriter Duncan Brown, Madagascan roots rockers Tarika, Senegambian kora masters Dembo Konte & Kausu Kouyate, Polish art-rock legend Josef Skrzek and master Indian slide guitarist Debashish Bhattacharya.